Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/the-domino-diaries/place/dinoland/rules/_index.md

 Only two restrictions apply: the domino must be adjacent to the current map and can't overlap anything.

+{{% remark %}}
 If needed, simply move the Asteroid Crosshairs backward to make space for the growing map.

-@TODO: IMAGE EXAMPLE

-Dominoes can show one or more icons.
+{{% /remark %}}

+Then take the action of each dinosaur on the tile (if it has one).

-* **Asteroid:** discard the top card of the Asteroid Deck.
+* **Brachiosaurus**: look at the next 5 Asteroid Tiles.
-* **Arrow:** move the Asteroid Crosshairs in the direction indicated (from your perspective).
-Yes, this depends on the orientation you choose for your tile!
+* **Triceratops**: move the Asteroid Crosshairs in the direction indicated by the arrow (from your perspective).
+If it moves off the map, it wraps around to the other side.

-@TODO: Put all actions on the DINOSAUR types instead??
-Would allow giving players a handy overview, would give a reason (in base game) for differentiating them, simplify rules, etcetera
+* **Velociraptor**: discard the top card of the asteroid deck.

 @TODO: IMAGE EXAMPLE?

 There is one special type of asteroid tile: the **Egg Hatcher**.
 When revealed,

 * Find all claimed eggs.
 (The domino shows an egg and has a player pawn on it.)
 * For each one, its owner must now hatch the egg.
+(Do so in clockwise order, starting from the current active player.)
 * This means they place a domino from their hand _on top_ of the egg, which must show a dinosaur in the spot where the egg previously was.
+Then they take the corresponding action, as usual.
-* If this is impossible, nothing happens.
+* If it's _possible_, you _must hatch_.
+Otherwise, nothing happens.

 @TODO: IMAGE EXAMPLE